salgadorw/RWS.CKO.CodeChallenge/README.md

 Improvements suggested:

-    Implementation of the the unit tests for Appplication.Services and Domain.Entity
+    Implementation of the the unit tests for Payment.Gateway Appplication.Services and Domain.Entities

     Implementation of integrations tests adding the validations for the payments on the acquiring bank regarding status changes data

-    Implementation of validations for payment gateway InsertCardInfo and ProcessPayment regarding valid data
+    Implementation of validations for payment gateway on CardInfo and Payment application services regarding the user input data

-    Implementation of the preferred user credit card property and its business logic
+    Implementation of the preferred user credit card property and its business rules

-    Improvement of the acquiring bank implementation
+    Improvement of the implementation of the infrastructure acquiring bank